 Again, one-of-a-kind Fluxx decks are fine, we encourage anyone who feels creative to try their hand at making one.
 In legal terms, that’s “Fair Use.”
 You can make your own deck and play it with anyone you like.
 But you may not make copies.
 Sorry, we simply cannot condone that.

 We realize this answer will be disappointing for would-be Fluxx designers, but unfortunately we’ve concluded that this is the best policy for us.
 We hope you can understand our reasoning.
 Thanks!

-A: Unfortunately, producing custom one-off cards is not a business we’d like to get into.
+A: Unfortunately, producing custom one-off cards or decks is not a business we’d like to get into.
 That said, many people have used Fluxx (or one of our other games) to propose marriage, or enhance their wedding or other event.
 Most of these have simply been hand drawn or otherwise created by the involved parties themselves.
-We have done hand-drawn cards once for a wedding proposal (with Nanofictionary, in this case), but note that these were really not appreciably better than what you might created yourself or get a local friend to do: we simply used blanxx (or blanks) and drew on them with a fine-tip sharpie.
+We have done hand-drawn cards once for a wedding proposal (with Nanofictionary, in this case), but note that these were really not appreciably better than what you might create yourself or get a local friend to do: we simply used blanxx (or blanks) and drew on them with a fine-tip sharpie.

 Q: I’ve designed a great new version of Fluxx!
 Can I get Looney Labs to publish it?

 A: If you think your deck idea is so good we might want to publish it ourselves, you are welcome to submit it to us.
 But please understand that we will need for you to grant Looney Labs permission to use your ideas for free before we can even look at them.

 Andy already has more unpublished Fluxx decks designed than we have in print, and chances are very good that he’s already thought of whatever it is you’ve come up with.
 Given this, we can’t risk opening ourselves up to claims that we stole ideas from you if we subsequently publish something that seems similar to an idea you suggested.

 You are always welcomed to make one copy for yourself.
 But just one: